-In October 2015, the Partnership completed an offering of 5,000,000 Preferred Units at a price of \$25.00 per unit.
+In October 2015, we completed an offering of 5,000,000 Preferred Units at a price of \$25.00 per unit.
 The Preferred Units are listed on the NYSE under the symbol "NGLS PRA."

-Distributions on the Partnership's Preferred Units are cumulative from the date of original issue in October 2015 and are payable monthly in arrears on the 15th day of each month of each year, when, as and if declared by the board of directors of the Partnership's general partner.
-Distributions on the Preferred Units are payable out of amounts legally available at a rate equal to 9.0% per annum.
-On and after November 1, 2020, distributions on the Preferred Units will accumulate at an annual floating rate equal to the one-month LIBOR plus a spread of 7.71%.
+Distributions on our Preferred Units are cumulative from the date of original issue in October 2015 and are payable monthly in arrears on the 15th day of each month of each year, when, as and if declared by the board of directors of our general partner.
+Distributions on our Preferred Units are payable out of amounts legally available at a rate equal to 9.0% per annum.
+On and after November 1, 2020, distributions on our Preferred Units will accumulate at an annual floating rate equal to the one-month LIBOR plus a spread of 7.71%.

-The Partnership paid \$2.8 million of distributions to the holders of preferred units ("Preferred Unitholders") during the three months ended March 31, 2017.
-The Preferred Units are reported as noncontrolling interests in our financial statements
+We paid \$2.8 million of distributions to the holders of preferred units ("Preferred Unitholders") during the three months ended March 31, 2017.
+The Preferred Units are reported as noncontrolling interests in our financial statements.